Repulsive-Interaction-Driven Topological Superconductivity in a Landau Level Coupled to an $s$-Wave Superconductor

 Equation~\eqref{eq:PNformula} implies that any gapped BdG state with $P=-1$ necessarily exhibits TSC with an odd $\mathcal{N}$.
 This can be understood by a boundary argument: a $P=-1$ SC state and a topologically trivial one belong to distinct fermion-parity sectors, and thus the junction between them must exhibit gap closing at the boundary.
-This results in gapless edge modes as dictated by the nonzero $\mathcal{N}$ associated with $P=-1$.
+This results in gapless Majorana edge modes as dictated by the odd $\mathcal{N}$ associated with $P=-1$.

 Our interacting Hamiltonian $\tilde{H}_\tx{hybrid}$, obtained from $H_\tx{BdG}$ by discarding the kinetic term and adding interactions, still preserves $P$.
-Therefore, we expect the above boundary argument to hold, implying that the RID-TSC phase characterized by $P=-1$ exhibits topological gapless edge modes.
-Within BdG theory, Eq.~\eqref{eq:PNformula} can be rewritten as $P=(-1)^{2c}$ with $c$ the chiral central charge.
-Although a rigorous proof of this extension to our interacting system is lacking, we expect that the RID-TSC phase is characterized by half-odd integer $c$.
+Therefore, we expect the above boundary argument to hold, indicating that the RID-TSC phase characterized by $P=-1$ exhibits topological superconductivity with gapless Majorana edge modes.